Sian-Lee-SA/honeycomb-menu/README.md

 ```

 ## Templating
-Templating is currently available for all `XYConfig:service_data` properties and `active` option.
-Templating allows flexibility and provide values based on the xy pads positions.
+Templating is currently available for all `XYConfig:service_data` properties and some config options.
+Templating allows flexibility and provide values based on the xy pads positions or config options.

 A property only containing the word **entity** will be converted to the `honeycomb:entity` value.